Top 10 Myths About Labor And Delivery

 Myth #6: Losing your mucus plug means you’re going into labor.

 When you see that glop of goo that’s been blocking your cervix, you’re close, but not quite there yet.
 Yes, you could be hours away from your first contractions, but then again, you may be days or weeks away too.
-It just means your cervix is softening — not a reason to call your doctor or to go to the hospital just yet, Puffer says.
-In fact, some mamas-to-be lose their plug like they’re popping a cork, others discharge the plug in pieces, while others don’t even notice when it happens.
+It just means your cervix is softening—not a reason to call your doctor or to go to the hospital just yet, Puffer says.
+In fact, some women lose their plug like they’re popping a cork, others discharge the plug in pieces, while others don’t even notice when it happens.

 Myth #7: Drinking castor oil, eating spicy food or having a bumpy car ride will kick-start labor.